 Music that sounds plenty loud in an empty room will be a mere whisper when it competes with a hundred people chatting and laughing.
 Even if they are completely silent, their bodies alone will absorb sound.
 Your space may already have a speaker set-up, but be sure to test it out.
 Many have older speakers that don't operate well at loud volumes, or which may need to be supplemented with additional woofers and speakers.
 You can rent a basic set-up of an amp and some speakers for about $100 in many areas of the US.

-Play Crowd Pleasers and Music That Will Get Them Dancing
+Play Music That Will Please Crowds

 While you can use the Chicken Dance or the Electric Slide to bring out some shy folks, there are better and less cheesy ways.
 One of the prime reasons to DIY DJ is that you can control what gets played and avoid the cheese, but we think we can all agree that your wedding is not a time to play only death metal or emo music.
 You need to think about your guests as well as yourselves.